 - Bed linens

 You are responsible for covering the cost of travel to and from Bowling Green State University.
-However, undergraduate chapters and colonies will receive $0.18 per mile, round trip, from the location of their chapter (the address on file with Headquarters) to the location of Krach TLW.
+However, undergraduate chapters and colonies will receive $0.18 per mile, round trip, from the location of their chapter (the address on file with Headquarters) to the location of KTLW.

-For a chapter to receive its stipend, every participant must attend and check-in at every session.
+For a chapter to receive its stipend, every participant must attend every session they are registered for.
 Failure to do so will forfeit the entire chapter’s stipend.

-Stipends will be awarded as a credit on the chapter's account, notification of the credit will be sent to each Consul and Quaestor.
-Chapters and colonies will have 8 weeks from the date of their stipend or fee notice to inquire about stipends or fees.
-The deadline will be clearly communicated in the stipend or fee notice.
-Inquires submitted after 8 weeks will be acknowledged, but not fulfilled.
+Stipends will be awarded as a credit on the chapter's account (viewed in the finances dashboard of the Chapter System), notification of the credit will be sent to each Consul and Quaestor.
+Chapters and colonies will have eight (8) weeks from the date of their stipend notice to inquire about the stipend.
+This deadline will be clearly communicated in the notice.
+Inquires submitted after eight (8) weeks will be acknowledged, but not fulfilled.